L3n1ad/uk_energy_tracker/README.md

 # energy_mix_lab

-The app is an energy tracker which displayes a bar chart where with energy percentage on the current day, it also can get that data depending on user input.
-If the user chooses a time period the app will get the data from the time period and displays the energy percentage of each sectior within the time period on the line chart.
-The app has minimul styling and depending how big the time period is fetching data can be slow.
+The app is an energy tracker which displayes a bar chart with the most up to date information about energy precentage(the data updates in every 30 minutes), it also can get data depending on user input.
+If the user chooses a time period the app will get the data for that time period and displays the energy percentage of each sectior on the line chart.
+The app has minimal styling and depending how big the time period is fetching data can be slow.
 All the data is fetched from an external api: https://carbon-intensity.github.io/

 ## Project setup
 ```